This article was updated January 2017.

 - Parksmart: Parksmart (formerly known as Green Garage Certification) is the world’s only rating system that defines, measures and recognizes high-performing, sustainable garages.
 Certified green garages save money in operational costs, along with offering many other benefits for building and property owners, drivers, tenants and local communities.

 - USGBC’s Greenbuild International Conference & Expo is the world’s largest event dedicated to green building.
 Greenbuild brings together leaders from industry, government and nonprofits to learn about the newest, most groundbreaking green building products, services and technologies.
-Greenbuild 2016 will take place Oct.
-5-7 in Los Angeles.
+Greenbuild 2017 will take place Nov.
+8-10, 2017 in Boston, Massachusetts at the LEED Silver Boston Convention & Exhibition Center.